-This requires some consideration of the appropriate legal process to be followed.
-An examination of the National Water Act has been done, and the legal issues pertaining to the process are set out below, as well as the appropriate process to be followed to establish the Breede-Gouritz CMA.
+The establishment of the Breede-Olifants CMA requires some consideration of the appropriate legal process to be followed amalgamating the Berg and Olifants WMAs with the established and fully functional Breede-Gouritz CMA.
+An examination of the National Water Act has been done, and the legal issues pertaining to the process are set out below, as well as the appropriate process to be followed to establish the Breede-Olifants CMA.